 In order to offer accurate comparisons and assessments between this lineup of exercise step platforms, we evaluated and scored them across six different metrics: versatility, slip-resistance, floor grip, adjustability, weight capacity, and durability.
 Each of these are outlined below in greater detail, as are standout performers in each category.

 When analyzing exercise steps through the lens of home workout equipment, we took special care to assess each one's versatility.
 If you're anything like us, you're potentially a bit short on space and don't want to clutter up your home gym set up with various objects that only serve one purpose each.
 Even if you are looking to outfit a group fitness room, versatility is key!
 To test this, we performed similar circuit-style workouts with each platform and took notes as we did so.
 After our circuit training test, we moved through a variety of movements with each platform.
 We tested box jumps, Bulgarian lunges, bench presses, mountain climbers, incline push-ups, and predictably, step aerobics.
-To round out scores for this category, we also considered the shape and size, stability, amount of height offered, and the ease with which each platform can be adjusted.
+To round out scores for this category, we also considered each platform's shape and size, stability, amount of height offered, and ease of adjustability.
 In some ways, versatility encompasses bits of every other metric.

 Unsurprisingly, the king of versatility is the top-scoring Yes4All Multifunctional Aerobic Deck.
 While this platform can be adjusted to only two different heights (8" and 14"), the fact that it can be set higher than a foot off the ground is excellent.
 We also found a lot to love in the four different panel adjustments.
 This step can be used as a step for aerobics, a bench for box jumps, Bulgarian squats, and beyond.
 Additionally, the panel can be swiftly moved from 0- to 75-degrees, which will fulfill your needs during the speediest workouts.
 We also really liked the Reebok Original Aerobic Step with its three heights and a big enough size to accommodate supine positions.